-LEGO also puts a lot of effort into children’s education: it’s of course a STEAM toy, and their LEGO Foundation covers a lot of programmes from early childhood, enabling children to become life-long learners and to develop skills that will help them in the ever-changing world.
+LEGO also puts a lot of effort into children’s education.
+It’s of course a STEAM toy, and their LEGO Foundation covers a lot of programmes from early childhood.
+It enables children to become life-long learners and to develop skills that will help them in the ever-changing world.

 Build the Change

-The platform itself is designed for 7-year-olds and above.
-(My son is just under and because he can read he can use it no problem.)
-However, they cannot use it without the parent signing up for a parent account, then creating an account for a child.
+The LEGO Build the Change platform itself is designed for 7-year-olds and above.
+My son is just under and because he can read he can use it no problem.
+However, they cannot use it without the parent signing up for a parent account and then creating an account for a child.
 The parent needs to sign in every time the child wants to use it.
-Which I think is very sensible and responsible.
+I think this is very sensible and responsible.
 It also encourages the parent to take part in activities.

 What I really liked about it

-We have created his favourite animal, a raccoon and talked about how raccoons are now forced to go into cities and eat what they can find in bins, because they can’t find enough food in the wild.
-So the solution would be to provide raccoons with adequate food in their natural habitat: with more trees, flowers and plants there will be more food for wild animals.
+We have created his favourite animal, a raccoon – and talked about how raccoons are now forced to go into cities and eat what they can find in bins, because they can’t find enough food in the wild.
+So the solution would be to provide raccoons with adequate food in their natural habitat.
+So more trees, flowers and plants will result in more food for wild animals.
 We need to protect more wild habitats and preserve them for animals.

-The biggest and best thing about The Build The Change platform is that it really helps to build the change, brick by brick.
-As the children are being educated on topics that are important in order to help them to build their own future with the knowledge and skills they can access at a young age.
-The platform explains the problems in a gentle way and also gives a tool on how to cope: not only giving positive examples but also encouraging the children to think about solutions and come up with new ideas.
+The biggest and best thing about The LEGO Build The Change platform is that it really helps to build the change, brick by brick.
+Children are being educated on topics that are important in order to help them to build their own future with the knowledge and skills they can access at a young age.
+The platform explains the problems in a gentle way and also gives a tool on how to cope.
+It not only gives positive examples but also encourages the children to think about solutions and come up with new ideas.

-I’ve been reading lots of positive news lately, about a 15-year-old boy developing bioplastics from algae and other young people coming up with really clever ideas, thinking out of the box and discovering a new way they can help the fight against climate change.
-We need more of these young people but our input as a parent is just as valuable.
+I’ve been reading lots of positive news lately.
+One is about a 15-year-old boy developing bioplastics from algae and other young people coming up with really clever ideas, thinking out of the box and discovering a new way they can help the fight against climate change.
+We need more of these young people.
+But our input as a parent is just as valuable.
 The Build The Change Platform is a fantastic way to encourage the children to build up this kind of innovative thinking and problem solving.